CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Primary conversion: purchase, request demo, start trial, book call, submit lead form.
+• Primary conversion: purchase, request demo, start trial, book a call, submit lead form.

-• Micro-conversions: add to cart, view pricing, click “compare plans,” reach key scroll depth, start checkout, use site search, watch onboarding video, open live chat.
+• Micro-conversions: add to cart, visit pricing, click “compare plans,” reach key scroll depth, start checkout, use site search, watch onboarding video, open live chat.

 Why It Matters